ikrasovytskyi/owox-data-marts-v1/apps/owox/PUBLISHING.md

-# Publishing Guide for owox CLI
+# Publishing Guide for OWOX CLI

 This guide explains how to publish the OWOX Data Marts CLI package to npm.